rchapon/toastboots-custom/README.md

 ___
 ## Welcome to toastboots-custom <a name="english-info"></a>

-This is a Jquery plug-in wich can be use to generate customize bootstrap toast.
+This is a Jquery plugin wich can be use to generate customize bootstrap toast.

 ### Requirements